The-Kirby-Institute/Cascade_calculations/README.md

 ### Aims ###

-The aim of the cascade calculations is to estimate the total number of people living with an infection, have been diagnosed, are receiving appropriate care, receiving treatment, and have achieved the desired clinical outcome/endpoint.
-The purpose of these steps is highlight any potential gaps in care and treatment at a cross-sectional population level.
+The aim of the cascade calculations is to estimate the total number of people living with an infection, have been diagnosed, are receiving appropriate care, are receiving treatment, and have achieved the desired clinical outcome/endpoint.
+The purpose of these steps are to highlight any potential gaps in care and treatment at a cross-sectional population level.
 Each infection can have different steps in its cascade depending on its key characteristics and clinical pathway and may focus on specific populations by region, demographics, or exposure risk.

 ### Contributors ###